augusto000/http_server_checker/README.md

 # Python http_server_checker
-this software sends http request packets and waits for the returned packets to evaluate the state of the Devices/Modem web servers.Each device that has a web server can be checked by http's pachets.
+to run this software install previously pytest and requests libraries this software sends http request packets and waits for the returned packets to evaluate the state of the Devices/Modem web servers.Each device that has a web server can be checked by http's pachets.